j-andrews7/Genotify/README.md

 ## Usage

 Genotify is dead simple to use.
 Type a query into the search box and click the search button, hit enter, or use the hotkey `ctrl+q` (or `cmd+q`) to query from clipboard.
 Read what said gene does.
-Select a species from the list to limit the search to that species.
+Select one or more species from the list to limit the search to those species.
 Fin.

 ## Issues/Comments
 Hit up the issues pages here and drop a line.
 I'm usually pretty quick to respond.
 I'm also open to suggestions for new features.

-#### No Guarantees
-This software is released under the GPL 3.0 license.
-You are free to use it pretty much however you want, but you must include this license if you redistribute it in any way.
-There are no guarantees that any information provided by this software is accurate - you use it at your own risk.
+## License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.

 Copyright 2018, Jared Andrews